 The “Women Riders Only” gives you a great insight into the Land of Smiles, guided and supported by the all-female staff!
 Designed, hosted and led by local female riders.
 An amazing opportunity to be part of the first-ever women-only tour in Asia.
-This Women’s Motorcycle Tour is guided by Samantha Dawkins (Sam), traveler & adventurer, and Zoe Addams (Zed) editor of Motorgirl Thailand, an expert biker and nature lover.
+This Women’s Motorcycle Tour is joined by Samantha Dawkins (Sam), traveler & adventurer, and Zed Chiang, the editor of MotoGirl Thailand, an expert biker and nature lover.

 This tour provides an outstanding opportunity to obtain a thorough impression of the uniqueness of North Thailand.
 We will explore small, almost hidden routes that are unknown to many.
 We wanted to share our favorite places with you.